YTLogos/TaoYan/content/authors/alison/_index.md

 ---
 authors:
 - alison
-bio: My research interests covers a range of issues:Population Genetics Evolution and Ecotype Divergence Analysis of oilseed Rape, Genome-wide Association Study (GWAS) of Agronomic Traits.
+bio: I am a PhD student of Crop Genetics and Breeding at the *Zhejiang University* Crop Science Lab.
+My research interests covers a range of issues:Population Genetics Evolution and Ecotype Divergence Analysis of Oilseed Rape, Genome-wide Association Study (GWAS) of Agronomic Traits.
 education:
   courses:
   - course: PhD Candidate in Crop Genetics and Breeding